Geometry of geodesics through Busemann measures in directed last-passage percolation: The geometry of geodesics: previously known results

 \item For all $\xi \in \Diff$, $\w\in\Omega_\xi^1$, and $x,y \in \bbZ^2$

 \item If $\xi, \ximin, \ximax \in \sD$ then for all $\w \in \Omega_\xi^1$, the Busemann limit \eqref{eq:Busfn} holds. \end{enumerate} \end{theorem}

-\begin{remark}[Weak limit construction of the Busemann process] Both articles \cite{Jan-Ras-19-aop-,Geo-Ras-Sep-17-ptrf-2} on which we rely for Theorem \ref{thm:Bus} construct the process $\B{}$ through a weak limit point of Ces\`aro averages of probability distributions of pre-limit objects.
+\begin{remark}[Weak limit construction of the Busemann process] Both articles \cite{Jan-Ras-20-aop,Geo-Ras-Sep-17-ptrf-2} on which we rely for Theorem \ref{thm:Bus} construct the process $\B{}$ as a weak limit point of Ces\`aro averages of probability distributions of pre-limit objects.
 This gives existence of the process on a probability space $\Omega$ that is larger than the product space $\R^{\Z^2}$ of the i.i.d.\ weights $\{\w_x\}$.
-Article \cite{Geo-Ras-Sep-17-ptrf-2} takes the outcome of the weak limit from existing literature in the form of a queueing fixed point, while \cite{Jan-Ras-19-aop-} builds the weak limit from scratch following the approach of \cite{Dam-Han-14}.
+Article \cite{Geo-Ras-Sep-17-ptrf-2} takes the outcome of the weak limit from existing literature in the form of a queueing fixed point, while \cite{Jan-Ras-20-aop} builds the weak limit from scratch by considering the distribution of increments of point-to-line passage times, following the approach introduced in \cite{Dam-Han-14}.

 To appeal to queueing literature, \cite{Geo-Ras-Sep-17-ptrf-2} assumes that $\P(\w_0\ge c)=1$ for some real $c$.
-A payoff is that each process $\{\B{\xi\sig}(x,y):x,y\in\Z^2\}$ is ergodic under either shift $T_{e_i}$ \cite[Theorem 5.2(i)]{Geo-Ras-Sep-17-ptrf-1}.
-The construction in \cite{Jan-Ras-19-aop-} does not need the lower bound assumption but gives only the $T$-invariance stated above in Theorem \ref{thm:Bus}\eqref{thm:cocyexist:a}.
+A payoff is that each process $\{\B{\xi\sig}(x,y):x,y\in\Z^2\}$ is ergodic under either shift $T_{e_i}$ \cite[Theorem 5.2(i)]{Geo-Ras-Sep-17-ptrf-2}.
+The construction in \cite{Jan-Ras-20-aop} does not need the lower bound assumption but gives only the $T$-invariance stated above in Theorem \ref{thm:Bus}\eqref{thm:cocyexist:a}.

 Theorem \ref{thm1} below quotes results from \cite{Geo-Ras-Sep-17-ptrf-2} that were proved with the help of ergodicity.
 Remark \ref{rmk:erg3} explains how the required properties can be obtained without ergodicity. \end{remark}